ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226113 Compressed-Air Piping for Laboratory and Healthcare Facilities.md

 divNumb: 22
 divName: Plumbing
 subgroup: Facility Services
-tags: ['Facility', 'Services', 'Plumbing', 'Compressed-Air', 'Piping', 'Laboratory', 'Healthcare', 'Facilities']
+tags:
+  [
+    'Facility',
+    'Services',
+    'Plumbing',
+    'Compressed-Air',
+    'Piping',
+    'Laboratory',
+    'Healthcare',
+    'Facilities',
+  ]
 ---

 ## General

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. See other sections of Division 22 and the Drawings to determine the extent of the required Work.
    1. This Section includes compressed-air piping and specialties for nonmedical laboratory facilities, designated "laboratory air," operating between 50 psig (345 kPa) and 125 psig (860 kPa).
 1. References
    1. American Society of Mechanical Engineers (ASME):